-Eighteen-year-old students and 16- or 17-year-old emancipated minor students may withdraw themselves from school.
+Eighteen-year-old students and 16 and 17 year old emancipated minor students may withdraw themselves from school.
 An attempt will be made to notify the parents/guardians if the students reside with them.

 Drew Charter School may withdraw a student without parent/guardian permission as required and permitted by the Georgia State Board of Education Rules.
-This includes but is not limited to court/legal activity that disrupts the school environment or displaces the student from attending school.